fieldtrip/website/getting_started/edf.md

 # Getting started with EDF (European Data Format) data

 {% include markup/info %}
-Please feel free to add information if you're using EDF data and want to share info with other FieldTrip users.
-Just click on "page tools, edit this page".
+Please feel free to add information here if you're using EDF data and want to share info with other FieldTrip users.
 {% include markup/end %}

 ## Introduction